-The Arizona Quit Claim Deed is a document entered into by two (2) parties: a “Grantor,” who has an interest in a property that they are willing to relinquish via the execution of this form, and a “Grantee,” who is the party the property will be transferred to.
-It is vital to note that this type of Deed does not contain covenants of title, meaning that it does not warrant what is termed “a good title.”
-Simply put, unlike a Warranty Deed, a Quit Claim Deed cannot legally convey to the Grantee that the property is entirely free of claims from outside parties.
+The Arizona Quit Claim Deed is a document used for transferring interest in a property.
+It is entered into by two (2) parties: a “grantor,” who owns a property that they are looking to relinquish ownership of, and a “grantee,” who is the party the property will be transferred to.
+It is vital to note that the type of deed does not contain covenants of title, meaning that it does not warrant what is termed “a good title.”
+In other words, unlike a warranty deed, a quitclaim deed cannot legally convey to the grantee that the property is entirely free of claims from outside parties.

 Recommended language (§ 33-402): State law provides the following text to offer guidance on the language that may be used in a Quit Claim Deed:

-How to file a Quit Claim Deed in Arizona (§ 11-468) – All deeds must be filed with the County Recorder’s Office in the county the property is located.
-It should be kept in mind that the Recorder’s Office will charge a fee for recording the Deed.
+All deeds must be filed with the County Recorder’s Office in the county the property is located.
+It should be kept in mind that the Recorder’s Office will charge a fee for recording the deed.

-It is vital that efforts are made to record the Arizona Quit Claim Deed, as not doing so will lead to substantial complications if there are future claimants to the land. § 33-411(A) establishes Arizona as a state that upholds a “notice statute.”
+It is vital that efforts are made to record the deed, as not doing so will lead to substantial complications if there are future claimants to the land.

 To quote § 33-411(A):